 The basic syntax for creating a procedure is:

 A procedure’s parameter list defines its inputs and outputs, kind of like a mini-module.
 It can be a signal or a constant, but unlike a module, it can also be a variable.
-The procedure can also declare its own signals, constants, or variables.
-These are only valid inside of the procedure.
+You can declare objects between the “is” and “begin” keywords that are only valid inside the procedure.
+These may include constants, variables, types, subtypes, and aliases, but not signals.

-Unlike functions, procedures may contain wait-statements.
-Therefore, they are often used in testbenches like simple BFM’s for simulating interfaces, or for checking output from the device under test (DUT).
+Unlike functions, procedures may contain wait statements.
+Therefore, they are often used in testbenches like simple BFM’s for simulating interfaces or for checking the output from the device under test (DUT).

 In this video tutorial we will learn how to create a procedure in VHDL: